-Very large areas can be covered with one flight plan, even if multiple flights are needed.
-WingtraPilot offers a feature that allows you to resume a flight plan after landing to swap the batteries.
-When Return-to-Home is triggered, either manually or by low battery, WingtraOne returns to land.
+Very large areas can be covered with one flight plan, even if multiple flights are involved.
+WingtraPilot's resume feature allows you to continue a flight plan after landing to swap the batteries.
+When return-to-home is triggered—either manually or due to low battery—WingtraOne returns to land.
 In any case, WingtraOne needs to be re-powered.
-At this point, the part of the flight plan that was not flown yet can still be incorporated.
-You can also activate the geofence and other safety settings in these battery breaks, as well as move the home point to a more convenient location if needed.
+At this point, the part of the flight plan that was not flown can still be incorporated.
+During these battery breaks, you can also activate the geofence and other safety settings, as well as move the home point to a more convenient location if needed.